browserengineering/book/book/accessibility.md

 of text in order to ensure that there is sufficient contrast (as [defined][contrast] by the WCAG specification) between foreground and background colors.
-Also check the contrast of the default style sheets I provied in this chapter.
-Do they meet the requirements?
+Also check the contrast of the default style sheets I provied in this chapter---o they meet the requirements?

 * Implement caret browsing.